openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

     \metaModel(\vect{x}) = \Expect{\vect{Z}(\omega, \vect{x})} =  \vect{\mu}(\vect{x}) + \sum_{i=1}
     ^\sampleSize \gamma_i \mat{C}( \vect{x},  \vect{x}_i).

-We can use the conditional covariance of :math:`\vect{Y}` in order to quantify the error of the metamodel.
-The :class:`~openturns.GaussianProcessConditionalCovariance` provides all the services to get the error at any point.
+We can use the conditional covariance of :math:`\vect{Y}` in order to quantify the predictive uncertainty of the metamodel.
+The :class:`~openturns.GaussianProcessConditionalCovariance` provides all the services to get the predictive error at any point.

 .. topic:: API: